Axway/docker-st/README.md

 Using configuration files performance tuning can be applied to the following files - configuration.xml options, hibernate-cache-config.xml, scheduler.properties, coherence-cache-config-tm.xml
 The hibernate-cache-config.xml, scheduler.properties, coherence-cache-config-tm.xml are replaced on container start overwriting the default files, if they are present in the **ST_CONTAINER_CONFIG_PATH** mounted secret volume.
-Note: On ST edges only the hibernate-cache-config.xml is applicable and will be used.
+Note: On ST edges only the configuration.xml options can be applied.
+As no other tuning of the confiugration files is required.

 Before modifing the files you must obtain them from the docker image using the following command:
 1. mkdir /tmp/secret_folder
 2. chmod 777 /tmp/secret_folder
-3. docker run --rm --entrypoint '' -v /tmp/secret_folder/:/tmp/secret_folder <st-image> /bin/bash -c 'cp $ST_HOME/conf/hibernate-cache-config.xml /tmp/secret_folder ; cp $ST_HOME/conf/scheduler.properties /tmp/secret_folder ; cp $ST_HOME/conf/coherence-cache-config-tm.xml /tmp/secret_folder'
+3. docker run --rm --entrypoint '' -v /tmp/secret_folder/:/tmp/secret_folder <st-server-image> /bin/bash -c 'cp $ST_HOME/conf/hibernate-cache-config.xml /tmp/secret_folder ; cp $ST_HOME/conf/scheduler.properties /tmp/secret_folder ; cp $ST_HOME/conf/coherence-cache-config-tm.xml /tmp/secret_folder'

 In order to perform changes to the configuration.xml options a file named [database_configuration_components.xml](backend/runtime/secrets/database_configuration_components.xml) must be present in the **ST_CONTAINER_CONFIG_PATH**.
 The options are supplied in key-value pair.
 If an option doesn't exist it will be added to the list of options of the specified component, if it is present, it's value will be changed.